Ceelog/phpdoc-en/src/ref/math.md

 ### Return Values

-The logarithm of `arg` to `base`, if given, or the natural logarithm.
+The logarithm of `num` to `base`, if given, or the natural logarithm.

 ### See Also